jconnell11/Baijiu/README.md

 If you are interested in seeing some other small robots that use ALIA, check out [Wansui](https://github.com/jconnell11/Wansui) and [Ganbei](https://github.com/jconnell11/Ganbei).

+### Calibration File

+The programs will work somewhat better if the robot has a proper calibration file.
+When running pc_blulink.py you may notice the complaint: "Could not read file: config/XXXXX_calib.cfg !"
+Each Microbit controller has a unique 5 character ID which is reflected in the XXXXX.
+Once you know the ID of your board from the error message (e.g. "tagig"), rename the file ["robot_calib.cfg"](config/robot_calib.cfg) to match (e.g. "tagig_calib.cfg").
+The first line inside this file is the __name__ for the robot.
+You can change it to whatever you want.
+The second line has the zero degree offsets for the 3 arm servos.
+The third line lists the pan, tilt, and roll offsets for the camera.

+To get proper values for the servo offsets, start up the pc_blulink.py sample program.
+Using the left and right arrow keys (while holding down __Alt__ for finer positioning), align the arm with the robot's direction of travel.
+Copy the first value in the status line "... servo[ -2 0 12] ..." to the first value of line 2 in the calibration file.
+Next, use the up and down arrow keys (with Alt) to move the grasp point between the fingertips exactly 43 mm off the floor.
+Copy the second value in "servo[...]" to the second value in the calibration file.
+Finally, use Alt with PgUp and PgDn to adjust the spacing between the fingers until they just touch.
+Copy the resulting third servo value into the file then save it.

+The calibration of the camera is accomplished through a utility that requires you to manually mouse click on certain features in the image.
+First, calibrate the arm servos as described above.
+Then start the program below and follow its instructions to update the camera offsets.

+    py pc_blulink.py baijiu_cal

 ---

 September 2024 - Jonathan Connell - jconnell@alum.mit.edu